DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part1/README.md

 # PART 1: How to Set Up a CNC File Using Rhino FreeMILL

-To begin this setup process, you should already have RhinoCAM installed on your computer.
+To begin this setup process and to access FreeMILL, you should already have RhinoCAM installed on your computer.

 ## 1. Open Rhino File, Run FreeMILL, Set Cutting Direction